guotong1988/guotong1988.github.io/research/_posts/learning-of-learning-procedures.md

 Currently, there are two ways to solve the problem of autonomous learning \cite{ref1} based on the DL framework: One is to add/update data under existing DL tasks, and the other is to create a new DL task that meets the requirements.

-\cite{ref1} has a complete definition of machine reasoning, which defines machine reasoning as a standard DL task.
-Based on the current DL framework, defining the task of the reasoning problem and adding it with the corresponding data is equivalent to solving this reasoning problem by DL.

 This work mainly solves the problem of automatic creating DL tasks in conversation with human.
 For solutions to automatically update data for existing DL tasks, please refer to the appendix.